Add00/DocBot/README.md

 - **Easy to Use**: Document your code with a single command.
 - **Model Selection**: Choose different AI models for documentation.
 - **Customizable**: Change output filenames, base URLs, and enable verbose logging.
+- **TOML support**: Define a `.docbot-config.toml` file in your home directory (`~`) to define personalized configuration settings such as the default model, output file, base url, logging preferences, base API URLs, and output file path.

 ## Prerequisites